 12 Things to Do This Winter in Capitol Reef National Park

 It might seem like Capitol Reef National Park is best experienced in the spring or summer, but there’s actually quite a bit to do there in the winter.
-Since the park includes both low-elevation deserts that receive little to no snow and high-elevation areas with mountains and some snow, you’ll find there’s a variety of ways to enjoy the colder months there.
+Since the park includes both low-elevation desert that receive little to no snow and high-elevation areas with mountains and some snow, you’ll find there’s a variety of ways to enjoy the colder months there.

 The best part of hiking here in the winter is the utter lack of other hikers.
 It’s possible that you won’t encounter another soul the entire time!
 Enjoy being alone with your thoughts in this unique location.

-Whatever activity you choose, be sure to dress appropriately.
-The elevations in the park range from 4,000 to 11,000 feet above sea level, so temperatures in the winter can vary widely depending on which part of the park you’re in.
+Whatever winter activity you choose, be sure to dress appropriately.
+The elevations in Capitol Reef National Park range from 4,000 to 11,000 feet above sea level, so temperatures in the winter can vary widely depending on which part of the park you’re in.
 But generally, the temperature is in the 20s in the night and morning, rising to almost 50 degrees during the day.

 Dress in synthetic layers that are easy to strip off as the temperature increases: warm hat, scarf or neck gaiter, leggings or long johns, gloves, thick socks in well-insulated boots.
 And remember the importance of traction, especially if you’ll be hiking in the snow at any point.
 Boot attachments will give you extra grip on ice and snow.

 What are you waiting for?
 Plan your winter visit to Capitol Reef National Park today!